ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 ## Conclusion

-In this post, we learned how easily we can setup *configuration*, *logging* and *dependency injection* in AWS Lambda when using with .NET Core.
+In this post, we learned how easily we can set up _configuration_, *logging* and *dependency injection* in AWS Lambda when using with .NET Core.
 Please let me know your thoughts and feedback in the comment section below.

 Thank You ❤️